MolBIFFM/diana/README.md

     }
 ]
 ```
-The base of the logarithm that changes are expressed as.
+The base of the logarithm that measured measurements are expressed as.
 By default, ratios are assumed.
 Available settings are `null`, `2` and `10`.

 ```json
 [